casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 ![](../../_static/img/red_pitaya/tut_adc_dac/adc_yellow_block_with_reset.png)

 #### Add registers and gpio to provide ADC debugging ####
 Add one yellow-block software register to provide an ADC sample counter (32 bits).
-Name them as shown below.
-The register should be configured to send their values to the processor.
+Name it as shown below.
+The register should be configured to send its value to the processor.
 Connect them to the ADC yellow block as shown below.
 Delay blocks are also required - you will find these under Xilinx Blockset -> Basic Elements in the Simulink Library Browser.

 ![](../../_static/img/red_pitaya/tut_adc_dac/adc_sample_cnt.png)